Victory Capital Management Inc. Grows Stock Position in Mondelez International, Inc. (NASDAQ:MDLZ)

 Mondelez International Trading Down 0.1 %

-Mondelez International (NASDAQ:MDLZ – Get Rating) last announced its quarterly earnings results on Tuesday, November 1st.
-The company reported $0.74 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.68 by $0.06.
+Mondelez International (NASDAQ:MDLZ – Get Rating) last released its earnings results on Tuesday, November 1st.
+The company reported $0.74 earnings per share for the quarter, beating analysts’ consensus estimates of $0.68 by $0.06.
 Mondelez International had a return on equity of 14.85% and a net margin of 10.30%.
-The company had revenue of $7.76 billion for the quarter, compared to the consensus estimate of $7.48 billion.
+The company had revenue of $7.76 billion during the quarter, compared to analyst estimates of $7.48 billion.
 As a group, sell-side analysts forecast that Mondelez International, Inc. will post 2.94 EPS for the current year.

 Mondelez International Announces Dividend